Arsa-py/Arsa-py/README.md

 - 👋 Hi, I’m @Arsa-py
 - 👀 I’m interested in Python programming, GIS, Web Developing...
-- 🌱 I’m currently learning Django and Flask web frameworks, HTML, CSS, Bootstrap, JS, jQuery...
+- 🌱 I’m currently learning with Django and Flask web frameworks.
-- 💞️ I’m looking to collaborate on some small projects for now, which include Python programming language.
+- 💞️ I’m looking to collaborate on projects, which include Python programming language.
-- 📫 How to reach me ... https://github.com/Arsa-py
+- 📫 How to reach me ... arsenije.vujasinovic@gmail.com

 <!---
 Arsa-py/Arsa-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.